-Healthy Blueberry Muffins – sweet, fluffy, soft, hearty, and completely irresistible!!!
+Healthy Blueberry Muffins – bursting with ripe, juicy blueberries, and completely irresistible!!!

 Farmers markets are like candy stores for grown ups.

 Sugary-sweet cherries, berries, and melons glitter in the sunlight, beckoning hungry buyers to acquiesce to their charms.
 It’s pretty much impossible to leave a farmers market without at least one impulse buy for which you have no specific plans.

 This is the predicament in which I found myself last week, returning home with a bursting carton of fresh blueberries and no inspiration for how to use them.

 After much thought (aided by much blueberry-munching), I opted to go with a classic: healthy blueberry muffins.

 Hope you love these healthy blueberry muffins as much as we do!